5 Social Media Trends Local Businesses

 It’s where your audiences already live and engage with content, which makes it a convenient platform for local businesses.
 Its built-in analytics allow you to track and improve your efforts over time.
 Plus, all the free social-media tools make it easy to use and maintain an active presence.

-As you look ahead and begin planning for ways to strengthen your social strategy, it’s important to keep a pulse on trends.
+As you look ahead and begin planning for ways to strengthen your social media marketing strategy, it’s important to keep a pulse on trends.
 To help, here are six social-media trends you need to prepare for if you want to hit the ground running in 2018.

 1. More robust social analytics signal more opportunity for content personalization.